• Skip to primary navigation

 Make Ahead Turkey Gravy

-This Make Ahead Turkey Gravy is the perfect way to save time on Thanksgiving Day!
+This Make Ahead Turkey Gravy is the perfect way to save time on Thanksgiving Day.
 You can make it up to two days in advance and then just reheat it when you're ready to serve.
-It's so easy and delicious, that you'll never go back to the store-bought stuff again!
+It's so easy and delicious and you'll never go back to store-bought gravy again.

 Jump to: